patteeraL/maze-problem-using-genetic-algorithm-optimization/README.md

 # maze-problem-using-genetic-algorithm-optimization

 ### Overview
-This project demonstrates the use of genetic algorithms to solve maze problems by evolving potential solutions over multiple generations.
-The algorithm uses a fitness-based selection mechanism to guide the population toward optimal paths.

-# Genetic Algorithm for Maze Solving

-Implements a `genetic algorithm (GA)` to solve a maze using a `7x20 grid`.
+This project implements a `genetic algorithm (GA)` to solve a maze using a `7x20 grid`.
 The aim is to navigate from a start point to the goal, avoiding obstacles and minimizing infeasible steps.
 The algorithm works by generating a population of potential solutions, evolving through crossover and mutation, and selecting the best solution based on fitness criteria.

 ## Prerequisites